Eelam National Liberation Front

-The Eelam National Liberation Front (ENLF) was a short-lived (1984-1986) umbrella organisation for leading Sri Lankan Tamil militant groups.
+The Eelam National Liberation Front (ENLF) was a short-lived (1984–1986) umbrella organisation organizing Sri Lankan Tamil militant groups.

-Formation
+History

 In April 1984 M. Karunanidhi invited the leaders of the five leading Tamil militant groups, Eelam People's Revolutionary Liberation Front (EPRLF), Eelam Revolutionary Organisation of Students (EROS), Liberation Tigers of Tamil Eelam (LTTE), People's Liberation Organisation of Tamil Eelam (PLOTE) and Tamil Eelam Liberation Organization (TELO), for talks aimed at uniting the groups.
 K. Pathmanabha (EPRLF), V. Balakumaran (EROS) and Sri Sabaratnam (TELO) accepted the invitation but Velupillai Prabhakaran (LTTE) and Uma Maheswaran (PLOTE) did not.

 Shortly afterward EPRLF, EROS and TELO formed the Eelam National Liberation Front.
-The inaugural meeting of the ENLF was held at the EPRLF's office in Madras (now Chennai) and Ramesh of the EPRLF was elected the secretary.
+Its inaugural meeting was held at the EPRLF's office in Madras (now Chennai) and Ramesh of the EPRLF was elected the secretary.
 After the meeting Pathmanabha, Balakumaran and Sri Sabaratnam issued a statement announcing the formation of the ENLF:

-Although the ENLF members would work together to achieve their common aim they would each maintain their own distinct identity.
-Other major liberation groups i.e. LTTE and PLOTE, were invited to join the ENLF.
-The objectives of the ENLF were:
+Although ENLF members would work together to achieve their common aim they would each maintain their own distinct identity.
+Other major liberation groups i.e., LTTE and PLOTE, were invited to join.

+LTTE

+In early 1985 Prabhakaran decided to join.
+On 10 April 1985 senior members of the ENLF and LTTE met at the Hotel Presidency, Chennai|Madras.
+Those attending the meeting were: LTTE — Prabhakaran, Rajanayagam and Anton Balasingham; EPRLF — Pathmanabha, Kulasegaran and Ramesh; EROS — Balakumaran and Muhilan; TELO — Sri Sabaratnam and Mathi.
+After the meeting a statement was issued:

+ENLF members agreed to make joint political decisions and to coordinate military actions.